PramitSaha/PramitSaha.github.io/index.md

 ---
 ## Updates

 [Oct.
 2023] Attended the MICCAI 2023 conference in Vancouver, Canada to present my research.
-Happy to announce I won the *Best Paper Award* at the UNSURE workshop at MICCAI!
+Happy to announce the paper was selected as one the top 20 Highlights.

 [Aug.
 2023] I have had two papers accepted at workshops at MICCAI, I will be presenting my paper at the UNSURE workshop in October!